 This page provides an overview of resources and services available to transgender, gender nonconforming and gender questioning undergraduate, graduate and professional students at Yale University.

 Yale University’s Nondiscrimination statement, which covers all students and employees, prohibits discrimination based upon gender identity or expression in admission, education and employment.
 The full statement can be viewed here: yale.edu/nondiscrimination.

-TransWise is a service offered by the Office of LGBTQ Resources to help students, staff and faculty navigate the social, medical and administrative challenges of a gender transition.
-TransWise consultations are available during drop-in hours and by appointment.
-For more information, contact Seth Wallace.
+The Director of LGBTQ Resources can help students, staff, and faculty navigate social, medical, and administrative challenges of gender congruence or transition.
+These consultations and referrals are available by appointment.
+For more information, visit Virtual Appointments(link is external).

 Trans@Yale Survival Guide

 Find regularly updated information navigating gender identity at Yale in this student-authored and -maintained guide.
 The guide is maintained by the Yale College organization Trans@Yale.

 Beyond the Binary is an ongoing discussion on gender identity hosted by the Office of LGBTQ Resources staff members.
 It is a safe space for conversation on life and wellbeing for those who identify as transgender, agender, dualgender, genderqueer, gender questioning, nonbinary or ortherwise.
 Snacks are provided!
 Check our calendar for meeting times.

 Trans@Yale, formed in the fall of 2015, is a student organization whose mission is to provide both resources and social space for trans and non-binary undergraduate students.
 Trans@Yale is a registered student organization as of the spring of 2016.
 Sign up to the Trans@Yale email list for more information.